 What’s also interesting is that the risk for developing diabetes was even greater for non-obese women of normal weight (considered to be 141 lbs or below) who had a high acid load as compared to women of normal weight who had a low acid load.

-High acid load was also linked to an increase in diabetes in obese women, but the association was stronger among women of normal weight.
+High acid load and diabetes has a linkage to obese women, but the association of acid load and diabetes was stronger among women of normal weight.
 Women who were overweight had about an overall 30% increased risk of developing diabetes.
 This suggests that acid load was a factor behind the increase in diabetes over the 14 year study, and not simply due to obesity.

 Reducing the acidic load has long been part of my Better Bones, Better Body approach, and now it may be more important than ever — especially when you consider the increasing rates of diabetes in the U.S. I’ve seen statistics showing that 25% of those 65 years or older had been diagnosed with diabetes.